Kristina01111000/WordPressTheme/README.md

 		-> peepso.com/groups/?showcase/    has many examples of sites, most use gecko theme -> most of them look quite similar
-			-> people who are really good at websites probably do not need help from the peepso community -> add background pictures -> stockphotos?
-	-> finish pages -> benefits needs work, nutrition needs work -> make head page -> bite sized bits of all the pages + linked
+			-> people who are really good at websites probably do not need help from the peepso community -> add background pictures -> stockphotos? how to on extras page -> finish pages -> benefits needs work, nutrition needs work -> make head page -> bite sized bits of all the pages + links

 To do: